jhigatzberger/flatex-analyzer/README.md

+# ⚠️ Maintenance Warning
+**This repository is currently not actively maintained.** As a hobby project that doesn't pay the bills, I cannot guarantee timely updates.
+Please be aware that features may be broken due to frequent changes in the Yahoo Finance API.

+---

-Disclaimer: This is not official or endorsed by FlatexDEGIRO.
+> **Disclaimer:** This is not official or endorsed by FlatexDEGIRO.
 It is a non-commercial hobby project.

 # Flatex Dashboard